MDMA Use and Depression

 Clinical studies of 5-htp have shown that it successfully relieves symptoms of depression in many people.
 It does this by increasing the amount of 5-htp in the brain, making it easier for the brain to produce serotonin.
 Supplementing with 5-htp, therefore, may lessen post-E depression by helping your body restore its serotonin levels more quickly.

-A Word of Caution: Taking 5-htp may make you feel normal again more quickly after taking Ecstasy.
-This may tempt you to take ecstasy more often than you would have otherwise.
+A Word of Caution: Taking 5-htp may make you feel normal again more quickly after taking MDMA.
+This may tempt you to take MDMA more often than you would have otherwise.
 The beneficial effects of 5-htp supplementation (restoring serotonin) could then be offset by the more frequent depletion of serotonin.
 In other words, 5-htp is not a substitute for moderation.
-If you find yourself taking 5-htp in order to enjoy ecstasy more often, consider slowing down.
-Remember, more frequent use of ecstasy increases your chances of depression regardless of how healthy your brain is.
-LESS IS MORE.
+If you find yourself taking 5-htp in order to enjoy MDMA more often, consider slowing down.
+Remember, more frequent use of MDMA increases your chances of depression regardless of how healthy your brain is.
+Less is more.

-Should I seek medical treatment if I feel depressed after taking ecstasy?
+Should I seek medical treatment if I feel depressed after taking MDMA?

 It is always a good idea to see a psychiatrist if you are experiencing prolonged depression, regardless of its cause.
 Keep in mind that if you begin treatment with an anti-depressant medication, MDMA will interfere with its effectiveness.